 An MRI (magnetic resonance imaging) is a medical test that is performed to help doctors diagnose a variety of medical conditions.
-MRIs are most commonly performed on the brain, spine, heart, or legs, but they can be performed on any part of the body.
+MRIs are most commonly performed on the brain, breast, spine, heart, or legs, but they can be performed on any part of the body.

 Instead of radiation, MRI uses a combination of radio waves and a magnetic field to create a detailed picture of a cross-section or slice of the body.
 The procedure is painless and has no side effects associated with it.

 Your MRI exam can range from 20 minutes to over 1 hour.

 In addition to our general preparation instructions, you will be asked to change into a gown prior to your MRI.

 Due to the powerful magnets that the MRI machine uses, it is important to remove the following items before entering the machine: